Rules and Event Information

 SPECIALTY CATEGORY GUIDELINES

 - Interpretive - Impromptu choreography to music selected by Spotlight – approx. one minute in length.
 Dancer can choose from Hip-Hop, Jazz, Lyrical or Tap.
-Music will be provided by the Stage Manager approx. 15 min. prior to performance.
-Competitive division only.
+Music will be provided by the Stage Manager approximately 15 minutes prior to performance.
+Elite Gems division only.

 - Photogenic - Submit a high resolution photo to be judged on overall appearance.
-Dancer will register in the competitive division based on age on January 1, 2017.
+Register at the Boutique based on the dancer's age on January 1, 2018.
+Award will typically be presented during Elite Gems solos, per age category.
 Registered competitors only.

 - Production - Theme based or story line routine that may contain multiple ages, levels and dance forms.
 Production routines may contain one adult dancer.